hardbyte/python-can/doc/interfaces/serial.rst

-.. _serial:

-CAN over Serial
+CAN over Serial / Simple Serial
 ===============
 A text based interface.
 For example use over serial ports like ``/dev/ttyS1`` or ``/dev/ttyUSB0`` on Linux machines or ``COM1`` on Windows.